deborahlim/news-app/README.md

 ## Summary
-This is a news web application which allows users to view news based on categories There is also a search function for news article and Youtube videos This frontend application is built using React Deployed URL:
+- Frontend React application which allows users to browse and search for news articles and videos
+- Deployed URL:
-Github Link:
+- Github Link:

+## Features
+- Authentication for user accounts
+- Personalisation of news articles for logged in users
+- Saved Topics for logged in users
+- News articles based on categories
+- Search function based on keywords

 ## Technology Used
 React